ProjectZetta/RemoteFutures/doc/Benchmark.md

 2. Reasoner
 3. Calculator

-Handler

-@TODO
+The handler is responsible for global task execution.
+There are 1024 tasks to be executed and each of those tasks triggers off another 1048576 sub-tasks to perform.
+Point is, all tasks are independent from each other thus parallelism of the top 1024 tasks is mandatory in order to accomplish an even work-load.
+There are only three implementations of the CaseHandler interface:

+1. Linear => No parallelism at all
+2) MapReduce => Scatter / Gather parallelism
+3) ParCol. => Parallel collections

+Throughput wise, parallel collections are the fastest one in terms of task distributions.

+The reasoner performs all sub-tasks for each of the top 1024 tasks.
 Currently, there are four major implementations of the reasoner interface:

 1. lin = linear execution
 2. linArr = linear execution with data parallelism